Middle School Curriculum

 Grade Level: 10–12

-3D Art will focus primarily on intermediate and advanced techniques in pottery.
+Prerequisite: Administrative approval3D Art will focus primarily on intermediate and advanced techniques in pottery.
 Both hand-building and wheel-thrown techniques will be explored with emphasis on creating pieces with both excellent craftsmanship and high-quality design.
 Some sculptural media other than clay will be incorporated into the curriculum to a lesser degree and students may be expected to work in those media as well.
 The “Potter and the Clay” metaphor will be explored on a deeper level than in Art 1.
-Students will use their gifts in the ceramic arts to create work to be donated to the Memphis Empty Bowl Project.
 This process of using their gifts to bless others will continue to emphasize that we are made in the image of a Creator God with innate desire to make things that will ultimately glorify him and spread his kingdom reign.

 Honors 3D Art II